ember-graphql/ember-apollo-client/README.md

 ## Compatibility

+* Apollo Client v3.0 or above
 * Ember.js v3.12 or above
 * Ember CLI v2.13 or above
 * Node.js v10 or above
 * FastBoot 1.0+

 For compatibility with Ember versions below 3.4, use version 1.x.
+For compatibility with Apollo Client v1 or v2, use version 1.x or 2.x of this addon.

 ## Configuration